One hundred pounds (British coin)

 The one hundred pound coin (£100) is a commemorative denomination of sterling coinage.
-Issued for the first time by the Royal Mint in 2015 and sold at face value, £100 coins hold legal tender status but are intended as collectors' items and are not found in general circulation.
-As of 1 November 2024, the silver content of each coin (in bullion quantities) was worth about £35.
+Issued for the first time by the Royal Mint in 2015 and sold at face value, £100 coins hold legal tender status but are intended as collector's items and are rarely found in general circulation.
+As of 1 November 2024, the silver content of each coin (in bullion quantities) was worth about £46.

 Design

 The designs which have appeared on the £100 coin's reverse are summarised in the table below.

 Elizabeth Tower (Big Ben)

 The first minting of a new commemorative coin denominated £100 was announced on 29 December 2014.
 The coins contain 62.86 g of fine silver, with a diameter of 40.00 mm.
 The first mintage of this denomination totalled 50,000 coins.

 The 2015 issue features the Ian Rank-Broadley portrait of Queen Elizabeth II on the obverse and an image of Elizabeth Tower, often called Big Ben after the bell it houses, on the reverse.